manuGil/online-core/docs/source/data-quality.rst

 .. attention::
    **Question.**
    How is accuracy different from precision?

-In this exercise, the ``geodesic_marks`` dataset has higher accuracy than the ``peaks`` dataset.
-These datasets are from Portugal. **Geodesic_marks**  is a very high accuracy dataset from a topographic survey.  **Peaks** represents the altitude of mountain peaks extracted from a digital elevation model obtained using remote sensing  – ASTER Global Digital Elevation Model.
+In this exercise, the *'geodesic_marks'* dataset has higher accuracy than the *'peaks'* dataset.
+These datasets are from Portugal. **'Geodesic_marks'**  is a very high accuracy dataset from a topographic survey.  **'Peaks'** represents the altitude of mountain peaks extracted from a digital elevation model obtained using remote sensing  – ASTER Global Digital Elevation Model.

 .. note::
     The ASTER Global Digital Elevation Model (ASTER GDEM) is a `product` developed and made available to the public by the Ministry of Economy, Trade, and Industry (METI) of Japan and the United States National Aeronautics and Space Administration (NASA).
 It is produced using data from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), a space-borne remote sensor.

-    The ASTER GDEM covers the Earth's surfaces between 83°N and 83°S. The ASTER GDEM  surveys the Earth's surface and collects 22,600 tiles; each tile covers 1° per side.
-Only tiles that contain at least 0.01% of land area are included in the dataset.
-The ASTER GDEM is stored in GeoTIFF format with geographic lat/long coordinates and a one arc-second (30 m) grid of elevation postings (vertical resolution).
+    The ASTER GDEM covers the Earth's surfaces between :math:`83°N` and :math:`83°S`.
+The ASTER GDEM  surveys the Earth's surface and collects 22,600 tiles; each tile covers :math:`1°` per side.
+Only tiles that contain at least :math:`0.01 \ %` of land area are included in the dataset.
+The ASTER GDEM is stored in GeoTIFF format with geographic lat/long coordinates and a one arc-second (aprox. :math:`30 \ m`) grid of elevation postings (vertical resolution).
 It is referenced to the WGS84/EGM96 geoid http://www.jspacesystems.or.jp/ersdac/GDEM/E/4.html

 A way of assessing the positional accuracy of a dataset is calculating the Root Means Square Error (|ltb| `RMSE`_).

 Task 1
-   Open the project "accuracy assessment.qgs ".
+   Open the project ``accuracy assessment.qgs``.
 The project has two layers:
-   "geodesic_marks "and "peaks ".
+   *'geodesic_marks'* and *'peaks'*.
 Use the  **Identify tool** |identify| to find the coordinates of two points that fall close to each other, :numref:`fig-find-coor`.
 You can draw a small rectangle over the features you want, or you can click.
    Make sure that in the Identify window that will pop up the option Mode is set to Top-down.
    You may need to resize or rearrange your panels to make room for the **Identify Results** window.